joelouthan/Theologicus/src/matthew/matthew02-01-12-jesus-christ-is-our-ruler.md

 *The reserved worship for God*
   *To the Jew first (Mary & Joseph) and to the Greek (Gentiles of the Wise Men)*

->2 Samuel 7:16 (CSB) Your house and kingdom will endure before me forever, and your throne will be established forever.
+>2 Samuel 7:16 Your house and kingdom will endure before me forever, and your throne will be established forever.

 God promises this through will be established forever *before* David rapes Bathsheba and murders Uriah.